crossplane/crossplane/contributing/adding_external_secret_store_support.md

----
-title: Adding Secret Store Support
+# Adding Secret Store Support
-weight: 1004
----

 To add support for [External Secret Stores] in a provider, we need the following changes at a high level: